 WordPress 5.5 brings another powerful feature to manage updates for plugins and themes.
 The new update management system allows you to enable or disable the auto-updates with just one click.
 Navigate to the plugins > installed plugins.
 You can see the last column for automatic updates, and you can enable or disable auto-updates for a particular plugin with just a click.

 If you don’t see the Automatic updates column, click on the screen options to enable it.

 Similarly, you can manage update capabilities for themes.
 We need to click on the Appearance » Themes and click on the theme we want to adjust for auto-updates.

 Better Manual Theme and Plugin Updates with Zip Files

 WordPress 5.5 manual theme and plugin updates can help to avoid the problem.
 Download the plugin/theme and upload the *.zip file.
-WordPress automatically recognizes if the package is already installed and give you the ability to update the software without needing to uninstall the plugin or theme before.
+WordPress automatically recognizes if the package is already installed and gives you the ability to update the software without uninstalling the plugin or theme before.

 You get a similar update dialogue whenever you try to upload a plugin package that already exists:

 Default XML Site Map in WordPress 5.5 for more Power to SEO

 A Sitemap is an XML file that lists all the URLs for a site.
 It allows Google to crawl the URLs easily and index the content.
 Sitemap plays an important role in the WordPress SEO setup.
 Most of the SEO plugins offer an XML sitemap as a default feature.
 SEO plugins like Yoast SEO and All In One SEO plugins come with an XML sitemap.